Networking

 You don't have to work where you live to join in-person networking groups.
 In fact, many Chambers of Commerce and other professional membership organizations have started to offer reduced rates for remote employees.

 Going to mixers where you're living means connecting with people in and out of your field.
 Your membership also welcomes the digital nomad who wants to join an informational session or workshop.
-These are great ways to make connections in any business community, even if your company is headquartered elsewhere.

 5. Host Digital Meetups